 - Album Title Drop: The word "witchazel" is uttered by a demonic voice towards the end of "Take My Hand".

 - Canon Discontinuity: Jackpot is not counted as an official release, which makes Opium his proper first album.

 - Design Student's Orgasm: The cover◊ of Music for Insomniacs, and the single◊, "Music for Insomniacs Part IV", both of which he painted himself.

 - Epic Rocking: "The Pheasant" (8:41), "Solstice" (9:26) and "Night Terrors" (9:51).
 Music For Insomniacs consists of two pieces that last for just over 23 minutes.

-- Face on the Cover: All of his output, with the exception of Music For Insomnics.
+- Face on the Cover: Most of his albums, with the exceptions of Music For Insomnics and The Blue Elephant.

 - Insomnia Episode: Music For Insomniacs was made during a bout of insomnia.

 - Last Note Nightmare: There's one at the end of "Take My Hand", where it suddenly changes from a gentle indie folk kinda feel to bizarre dischordant electronics, finishing off with a witch-like cackle.

 - Live Album: Matt Berry & The Maypoles Live.